Mercedes-Benz Vito: Vito 108 E

+Powertrain

 Second generation (W639; 2003)

 Six or seven seats come as standard in most markets.
 The Viano can be turned into an eight-seat people carrier by fitting two three-seater benches in the rear.
 All rear seats slide in 1 in increments, recline and can be turned to face one other.
 They can also be folded down or removed completely to increase the load capacity.
 A rear folding table is standard in six- and seven-seat layouts.
 The rear seats cannot be folded into the floor like on some rivals.

 With all the seats removed the Viano Extra-Long can accommodate up to 4610 L of cargo with a payload of 930 kg.
 It can tow a 2500 kg braked trailer and a 750 kg unbraked trailer.
 An adjustable self-levelling rear suspension is included on higher specification models.

 Rear-wheel drive allows the Viano to have a smaller turning circle than front-wheel drive rivals; Compact and Long models have a turning circle of 11.8 m whereas the Extra-Long model turns in 12.5 m.

 Japan passenger models were sold as the V-Class, as the V 350.
 Early models included V 350 Trend (RHD), V 350 Ambiente (RHD), V 350 Ambiente long (RHD).

 In 2012, Mercedes-Benz released the Valente model in Australia to sit beneath the Viano as the entry-level passenger van.